MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

 ## To categorize meetings for analysis

 1. On the **Process Explorer** page, select the dataset name from the list.
+2. What you do next depends on the dataset.

+   * **For existing datasets**, select **Add New Categorization**, and then enter a title and probability threshold, same as with new datasets.
-2. For new datasets, you're prompted to enter a new categorization and set the probability threshold for the first category.
+   * **For new datasets**, you're prompted to enter a categorization title and the probability threshold for the categorization.
 The threshold option is how likely a meeting must be in a category before it's automatically assigned to that category.
 Each dataset requires at least one category for analysis, which is how you want to categorize the meetings.

 3. In **Query Builder** > **Discover Topics**, you can select one or more keywords from the Word cloud or type them, separated by commas, in one of the applicable **Keyword** boxes to categorize the data you want to analyze, and then select **Run query**.

      ![Process Explorer Word Cloud](./images/pexp-word-cloud.png)